Direct Flash Photography – Really Edgy Anymore?

 Terry and Juergen

 I hear people say that Terry Richardson started it.
 But before Terry was Juergen Teller using a small light source, (sometimes combined with large continuous light sources), Ellen von Unwerth with an assistant pointing a bare flash head directly at the subject over her shoulder,…same thing for Tony Kelly.
-And Frederike Helwig is pretty much known for direct on camera flash.
 Now, most of these photogs are using 35mm and 50mm lenses, (in 35mm camera parlance), to be close enough to throw enough light on the scene, (except probably Tony Kelly, whose using more powerful strobe heads because of longer lenses and distance)

 on camera flash